barneyme/twotalk/README.md

 2 Pair or You 3 Many or Them
 ```

-**NOTES: Amounts are expressed in Arabic number form (E.G. 1, 2, 3 etc.) Dates are
+**Amounts are expressed in Arabic numeral form.
+Dates are expressed in the native
-expressed in the native language form.
-Names are expressed as initials in native
+language form.
+Names are expressed as initials in the native language.**
-language.**

 # LEARN TWO TALK